lukamiletic95/papers/Ideal and restrictive.md

 ```

 At the beginning, a *C* node tries to establish a connection with a selected *FN* node, in order to obtain the validator set.
 In case the connection was not established successfully, the function returns false.
 After that, a call of the *requestValidatorSet()* returns the validator set for the following consensus instance.
 Note that this is a blocking call, and the client awaits until it receives the information.
 Finally, *C* loops through all the members of the validator set and tries to provide them with the transaction *T*. **In case the timeout expires, the *receive()* function will return false**.
-This means that the client's transaction did not manage to reach all of the validator nodes in the validator set and therefore can potentially become lost.
+This means that the client's transaction did not manage to reach any validator node in the validator set.
 If a client wishes, it may re-send the same transaction and try again.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTYxMzkxMTIyMSwyNTU1NTg2OTQsLTE3MD
+eyJoaXN0b3J5IjpbLTEwMDg0MDQ5MTQsMTYxMzkxMTIyMSwyNT
-M2MDYyMjcsLTc4NDQwMDA0NiwtNDk2OTgwNjIzLC0xMjA5MDE2
+U1NTg2OTQsLTE3MDM2MDYyMjcsLTc4NDQwMDA0NiwtNDk2OTgw
-MjI5LDEwMDExNjU0NTksLTE3OTk1NjMyOTYsMTcyNzc2NTQxNC
+NjIzLC0xMjA5MDE2MjI5LDEwMDExNjU0NTksLTE3OTk1NjMyOT
-wtNTc3MDE5MjgwLDM4ODU0MjY0Miw2MTcyMzk1MywtMTcxOTM1
+YsMTcyNzc2NTQxNCwtNTc3MDE5MjgwLDM4ODU0MjY0Miw2MTcy
-MzU1Nyw4NDQ5NDAzMDEsLTkwODM4Mzc5LC05Mjg4NjYzMzldfQ
+Mzk1MywtMTcxOTM1MzU1Nyw4NDQ5NDAzMDEsLTkwODM4Mzc5LC
-==
+05Mjg4NjYzMzldfQ==
 -->